 The Curaçao investor permit consists of residency a/o eventual citizenship programs for investments in Real Estate and Business Ventures.
 The Curaçao Investor Permit offers three basic options which in very brief amount to:

-This investor permit program offers a residence permit of three years and requires a minimum investment of at least USD 280,000 in real estate or (own) business venture.
+This investor permit program offers a residence permit of three years and requires a minimum investment of at least USD 280,000 in real estate or (own) business ventures.
 After three years the residence permit can be renewed if the conditions are still met.

 This investor permit program offers a residence permit of five years and requires a minimum investment of at least USD 420,000 in real estate or (own) business venture.
 After five years the investor permit can be renewed if the conditions are still met.
-At this point the investor becomes eligible for Dutch citizenship and passport through which the investor becomes an EU citizen providing (under the Dutch passport visa-free travel to 156 countries including amongst others the Schengen countries, United States of America, Canada, and the United Kingdom).
+At this point, the investor becomes eligible for Dutch citizenship and passport through which the investor becomes an EU citizen providing (under the Dutch passport visa-free travel to 156 countries including amongst others the Schengen countries, United States of America, Canada, and the United Kingdom).

-This investor permit program offers an indefinite residence permit and requires a minimum investment of at least USD 838,000 in real estate or (own) business venture.
+This investor permit program offers an indefinite residence permit and requires a minimum investment of at least USD 838,000 in real estate or (own) business ventures.
 After five years the investor becomes eligible for Dutch citizenship and passport through which the investor becomes an EU citizen providing (under the Dutch passport) visa-free travel to 156 countries including amongst others the Schengen countries, United States of America, Canada, and the United Kingdom.

 To qualify for the residence permit, the investor must prove that he or she: